-Tile and grout
+On Tile and Grout

 Spray undiluted 3% hydrogen peroxide directly onto the surface.
 Let this sit for 10 minutes to kill the mildew spores.
 Scrub with a stiff-bristled brush, then rinse thoroughly with warm water.

-Fabrics and Clothing
+On Fabrics and Clothing

-For washable fabrics see these instructions.
+For mildew on washable fabrics, see these instructions.

 Combine equal parts rubbing (isopropyl) alcohol and water, then wipe the stained area with a cloth lightly dampened in this solution and allow it to thoroughly dry.